skintracker/skintracker/packages/api/README.md

-TURSO_URL=libsql://example.turso.io # Obtain this from the Turso dashboard TURSO_TOKEN=example # Obtain this from the Turso CLI by running `turso db tokens create skintracker` STEAMID64=76561198118324737 # Insert your own steamid64 here, used for seeding db
+TURSO_URL=libsql://example.turso.io # Obtain this from the Turso dashboard TURSO_TOKEN=example # Obtain this from the Turso CLI by running `turso db tokens create skintracker` STEAMID64=76561198118324737 # Insert your own steamid64 here, used for seeding db LAUNCHDARKLY_SDK_KEY=example # Obtain this from the LaunchDarkly dashboard
 ```

 Bun will automatically parse any environment variables stored in `.env`, `.env.prod`, or whatever postfix is applied to a .env file.
 To learn more about this parsing, see the [Bun env documentation](https://bun.sh/docs/runtime/env).